jneurock/viking-base/README.md

 See `bower_components/viking-base/node_modules/viking-base/index.js` for a full API reference.

+### Changes from Version 6.0.0

+The `handlebars` build target has been deprecated.
+The new template target is named `htmlbars`.
+If you have local `viking-base.js` overrides concerning the old `handlebars` build target you should consider updating them.
+I decided to allow this to break to force developers to evaluate their local changes and make sure they are necessary with HTMLBars.

 ### Changes from Version 5

 There were a number of deprecated Node packages removed for version 6.
 The .gitignore file was also updated so build output, JSDoc output and dependencies are no longer tracked.